 By keeping things cool with the grey base, you should avoid any sickly sweet overdoses from the pinks.
 Unless that’s your thing, in which case rock on!

-If you ask us, the Haze Grey SnüzKot looks at its finest in a bright and airy nursery.
+If you ask us, the Haze Grey SnuzKot looks at its finest in a bright and airy nursery.
 But the joy of neutrals is their flexibility.
-Modern lines, natural wood and sophisticated grey help open up just about any space and immediately bring a sense of relaxation to your baby’s all-important sleep space.
+Modern lines, natural wood, and sophisticated greys help open up just about any space and immediately bring a sense of relaxation to your baby’s all-important sleep space.